tlhunter/sleekmvc-app/README.md

 * Use raw PHP files for views (but allow template engine usage if desired)
 * View files won't need to execute classes to access data
 * Work "Out of the Box" with standard IDE "intellisense" features
+* Provide extensive, clear documentation (As good as CodeIgniter, waay better than Kohana)
+* Maintain backwards compatability (Another ding for Kohana)